Pologuys/docs/src/en/community/admin/wizards-den-admin-policy.md

 If a player is AHelped for some behavior, but this behavior skirts the rules and is not explicitly bannable, you should always give them a note for it.
 When handling AHelps, you should always check their notes before interrogation or applying punishment.
 If a user is noted to have been skirting the rules multiple times previously in their notes, you may apply a ban for this behavior.
 #### 2.9 **Monitor admin helps when online, leave if you have to go AFK for extended periods of time.**
 An administrator should always make an attempt to monitor active admin helps, if you are aware you will go AFK for an extended amount of time of 15-20+ minutes, disconnect so the panic bunker enables.

-## 3. Head Admin Policy

-#### 3.1 **Hold vote / discussion threads for all major decisions made**
-In discord, just make a new private thread and ping game admins.
-If it's related to trialmin promotion/accepting, remove all current trialmins from the thread.
-Not all of them need to be votes, and votes can often hamper actual discussion, but they should always be done.
-Some discretion is given on what counts as a 'major' enough decision to warrant a thread.

-#### 3.2 **Vote threads relating to admins in Discord should always be archived/locked after the fact**
-Any information that needs to be long-term from these should be outside of the thread.

-#### 3.3 **Attempts should be made to further discussion on ban appeals older than one week**
-Don't have to forcibly come to agreement on them, but its the headmin's job to ensure that some discussion gets started on these.
-The actual discussion and specific decision making can be delegated to others obviously but the headmin is working in a managerial position here.